All spoilers regarding the Skywalker Saga and The Clone Wars are unmarked. Examples relating to Disney's EU can be

 - We ARE Struggling Together: Not evident in the original trilogy, but more recent works have delved into the trouble they have with maintaining an Alliance between different factions who have little in common besides disliking the Empire.
 Presumably it stopped being a problem after the destruction of Alderaan.

 - You Rebel Scum!: Commonly said word-for-word by Imperials to the Rebels in question.
 In-universe, Imperial propaganda appears to have turned the word "rebel" into the equivalent of "terrorist".

 The New Republic

-Having achieved victory at Endor, the Rebel Alliance rebranded itself as the New Republic in 5 ABY in the aftermath of the Battle of Endor, restoring freedom and democracy to the galaxy, although its membership was smaller than the Old Republic due to many worlds choosing to become independent or joining smaller galactic powers, they still were the most powerful galactic power in the known galaxy under the leadership of Mon Mothma.
-However, by 28 ABY, the New Republic had devolved into constant political in-fighting between the pro-self autonomy "Populists" and the aristocratic "Centrists", which prevented them from restoring order and stability to the Outer Rim, leading to many star systems defecting to a fledging neo-Imperial galactic state known as the First Order, formed by descendants of Imperial radicals, political sympathizers and kidnapped/brainwashed conscripts just coming out of hiding from the Unknown Regions — who promised to restore order to the galaxy where the New Republic had failed.
+Having achieved victory at Endor, the Rebel Alliance rebranded itself as the New Republic in 5 ABY, restoring freedom and democracy to the galaxy.
+Though its membership was smaller than the Old Republic's due to many worlds choosing to become independent or joining smaller galactic powers.
+Despite this, they still were the most powerful galactic power in the known galaxy under the leadership of Mon Mothma.
+However, by 28 ABY, the New Republic's senate had devolved into constant political in-fighting between the pro-regional autonomy "Populists" and the aristocratic "Centrists", which prevented them from restoring order and stability to the Outer Rim.
+This led to many star systems defecting to a fledging neo-Imperial galactic state known as the First Order, formed by descendants of Imperial radicals, political sympathizers and kidnapped/brainwashed conscripts just coming out of hiding from the Unknown Regions — who promised to restore order to the galaxy where the New Republic had failed.

-In 34 ABY, thirty years after the defeat of the Empire and the formation of the New Republic, the First Order declares war on the New Republic after years of tensions by destroying the entire Hosnian System — which housed their current capital and most of their fleet — using Starkiller Base, a planet-size weapon ten times bigger than the second Death Star.
+In 34 ABY, thirty years after the defeat of the Empire and the formation of the New Republic, the First Order declares war on the Republic after years of tensions by destroying the entire Hosnian System — which housed their current capital and most of their fleet — using Starkiller Base, a planet-size weapon ten times bigger than the second Death Star.